C0PT3R/Sonet/README.md

 Other things too... maybe one day I'll make a doc for it.

 ## Main concepts:
 - Application: A global container for all application data.
-Is also the main application Router itself.
+Is also a Router itself (main application Router).
 - VirtualPath: An extended path that can contain variables, options and aliases.
 - Router: An object that contains Routes and is mounted to a VirtualPath.
 You can have as many as you want.
 - Route: An object created by a Router and mounted onto it.